Basil Dorsey: Florence and Northampton, MA

 In January 1844, Dorsey moved with his children to Florence (then called Bensonville) and began working at the Bensonville Manufacturing Company, run by George W. Benson, founder of the Northampton Association of Education and Industry, and a brother-in-law of William Lloyd Garrison.

 On November 12, 1849, Dorsey bought lot No. 12 of the Bensonville Village Lots for $35.
 He built a home on the land, which was purchased by Mary Jones in 1852.
 The Dorsey–Jones House is now considered a historic site.

 Dorsey was a "teamster", or a driver at the cotton mill, then general "jobber."
 His job as a teamster meant a lot of traveling, which suddenly became dangerous after The Fugitive Slave Act was enacted in 1850, as he frequently made visits to Boston and Providence which had a higher chance of slave catchers.

 A month after it was enacted, Dorsey and 9 other fugitives publicly called out to locals to help them resist any attempts to return them to the South.
 He and many of his friends were strongly against paying for his natural right to freedom, but with the passage of the act, Dorsey was in significantly higher danger while doing his job.
 His friends in Northampton and Florence then gathered $150, and with $50 of Dorsey's own earnings he officially bought his freedom which settled on May 14, 1851, fifteen years after his escape.
 The bill of sale was registered to George Griscom, a Philadelphia lawyer, who then manumitted Dorsey.

 Basil Dorsey remarried to a woman named Cynthia, with whom he had 11 children.
-He died in Florence on February 15, 1872, and is buried with his daughter Louisa in Park Street Cemetery in Florence, MA.
+He died in Florence on February 15, 1872.